Li Xueqin (comedian)

-Li Xueyang (李雪阳, born July 1, 1995), known professionally as Li Xueqin, is a Chinese stand-up comedian and actor.
+Li Xueyang (李雪阳, born July 1, 1995), known professionally as Li Xueqin (李雪琴), is a Chinese stand-up comedian and actress.
 In 2020, she gained nationwide acclaim for her debut on the comedy competition Rock & Roast season 3.

 Early life and education

 Li Xueqin is a native of Tieling, Liaoning.
 Her parents divorced when she was in junior high school.
 She attended the School of Journalism and Communication at Peking University, where she first showed signs of depression.
 After graduating, she enrolled in a master's program at New York University; but the difficult transition worsened her condition.
 She left her studies and returned to China, worked in various jobs before starting her own business and creating videos on Douyin and Weibo, launching her comedy career.

 Career

 In 2018, Li Xueqin gained internet fame with short videos humorously introducing local landmarks to Kris Wu.
 After Wu responded, she went viral and quickly became the most-searched topic on Weibo.
 Other notable figures Guo Ailun and Robin Li also engaged.

 In 2019, Li declined an invitation to perform on Rock & Roast due to inexperience but later accepted amid COVID-19 pandemic uncertainties.
 She prepared by self-learning, mainly through Greg Dean's 'Step by Step to Stand-Up Comedy'.
 She placed fifth and earned recognition among a group of female comedians.
 After stand-up success, Li expanded into other comedy forms, becoming one of the few female voices in the male-dominated Dongbei renaissance.

 After gaining widespread attention, Li participated in various programs and activities.
 She performed the sketch 'Rehearsal' alongside other artists at the CCTV Lantern Festival Gala.